 Several studies have shown that regular consumption of fruits & vegetables can aid in weight management, because of their natural fibre which can help with satiety, so you can feel fuller for longer.
-Eating at least five-a-day can also decrease the amount of high fat, high salt, high sugar (HFSS) foods individuals eat, by displacing them out of the diet.
+Eating at least five a day can also decrease the amount of high-fat, high-salt, high-sugar (HFSS) foods individuals eat, by displacing them out of the diet.
 Resulting in lower calorie intakes and hence weight loss.
 Evidence also shows that persons who consume a diet rich in fruits and vegetables have a lower incidence of chronic diseases such as high blood pressure, type 2 diabetes, obesity, stroke, colorectal cancers and cardiovascular disease (CVD).
-Also, the nutrients provided be a diet diverse in fruit and veg can improve immunity, body repair and mental health, unlike the empty calories you may get from HFSS foods.
+Also, the nutrients provided by a diet diverse in fruit and veg can improve immunity, body repair and mental health, unlike the empty calories you may get from HFSS foods.

 But what does the 5-a-day look like?

 As I’ve mentioned it consists of fruits and vegetables but what we often forget is that pulses are also a part of this category.
 Similarly to F&V, naturally they are often low in fats (saturated especially), salt and sugar, and have the added benefit of being high in protein, fibre as well as providing lots of B – vitamins and minerals such as iron, potassium magnesium and zinc.

 In total, the WHO recommends that everyone eats at least 400g of fruit, vegetables and pulses a day, which the UK has conveniently divided into 5 portions of 80g, hence the 5-a-day message.

 Approximating 80g, a portion can be: